Additional Sources of Academic Credit for Prior Learning

 Standardized Tests.
 Successful completion of the general examinations and subject examinations offered by the College Level Examination Program (CLEP), Advanced Placement (AP), Dantes Subject Standardized Test ( DSST), Excelsior, and International Baccalaureate (IB) may result in college credit.
 Students should check with the Office of the Registrar for minimum acceptable scores for each exam.
 Official score reports are required before credit will be evaluated.

 - Military service experience.
 Credit for successful completion of work in military service schools is awarded for 12 consecutive months or more of active duty service.
+Students who successfully completed the U.S. Army Basic Leader course will receive credit for LEAD 1705 Introduction to Servant Leadership.
 Students must provide a copy of their DD 214 or Joint Services Transcript for an evaluation of transfer credit.
 The three-credit wellness/physical education requirement will be waived.

 - Professional certification.
 Credit for successful completion of recognized certification courses or examinations may be awarded.
 The professional certification courses or examinations must relate directly to the program or course of study the student is pursuing.
 Credit is granted on an individual basis with the determination of the appropriate number of hours of credit accepted toward a degree and the relevancy of the work to the degree program requirements made by the dean of the college awarding the degree.